The Phone (American TV series): Format

 Next, The Operator will ask one of the team members to step away from the other and give them the instructions for the final part of the mission challenge.
 The challenge will have a catch: if the person who is separated takes on the challenge themselves, the team will have $10,000 wired for a successful mission.
 However, if they elect to send their partner then the money will be doubled to $20,000.
 If the team had successfully completed the earlier tasks, this would increase its final bank balance to the maximum total of $50,000.
 After 30 seconds, The Operator will ask for the player's decision.

 Finally, the team is told their final bank total, but then The Operator informs them that only one member of the team will be able to take the bank home.
 This is determined by a quiz that will question both players on what they saw and heard during their adventure.
 They are asked a series of multiple-choice questions and the first person to score three points will win the money and be shown by The Operator the location of the money.
 The player can get to the cash, but the game is not over until one final decision is made by the winner: The Operator states that the winner has the option to take the entire bank for themselves or split the money with their partner.
 The Operator gives the player 1 minute to decide and then texts the phone number of the winner to the partner, which the partner then calls to receive their answer.

 Jessie Godderz, known for Big Brother, was initially chosen to play the character of The Operator, but was forced to decline due to his contract restrictions with CBS.

 Ratings

-The first episode of The Phone was watched by a hugely disappointing 920,000 viewers.
+The first episode of The Phone was watched by 920,000 viewers.